Locating Reserves materials

 Patrons may check out a maximum of two video titles at a time.

 Where do I return the reserve items?

 When the desk is OPEN, you must return books directly to the desk.
-There is a slot on the left-hand side of the desk into which books should be dropped.

 DO NOT leave books lying on the desk!